Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Main results

 \subsection{Sharp accuracy bounds for computing solutions to inverse problems}

-Our main theorem provides a lower bound to the reconstruction error \eqref{eq:empiricalerror} that any measurable approximate inverse map for any inverse problem of the form \eqref{eq:sampling10} can attain.
-In particular, the lower bound is independent of the approximate inverse map applied - or method to obtain an approximate solution - and depends only on the forward model $F$, the data set $\mathcal{M}_1$ and the set of noise $\mathcal{E}$, as well as evaluation tools, such as the pseudo-norm $\|\cdot\|$ on $\mathbb{C}^{d_1}$ and norm $|\|\cdot\||$ on $\mathbb{C}^{d_2}$ and sample number $K \in \mathbb{N}$.
+Our main theorem provides a lower bound to the reconstruction error \eqref{eq:empiricalerror} that any approximate inverse map for any inverse problem of the form \eqref{eq:sampling10} can attain.
+The lower bound, half the average kernel size, depends only on the feasible set samples and on the parameter $p \in [1,\infty)$, that is fixed by the relevant loss function, as well as evaluation tools, such as the pseudo-metric $d_{\mathcal{X}}$ on $\mathcal{X}$ and is independent of the particular approximate inverse map $\phi:\mathcal M_2\rightrightarrows \mathcal{X}$.